chiheb08/System-design-knowledge/01-communication-patterns.md

 - You need maximum compatibility
 - Server doesn't support WebSockets

+### Choose Request-Response when:
+- Your interaction is naturally query/command based (CRUD)
+- You want simple debuggability and standard tooling
+- You can tolerate synchronous dependency and latency

+### Choose SSE when:
+- You mainly need server -> client updates
+- You want “near real-time” without full bidirectional complexity
+- Your UI needs a stream of updates (dashboards, progress, notifications)

 ### Choose WebSocket when:
 - You need real-time updates
 - Both client and server need to send data frequently
 - Low latency is crucial
 - Building chat, games, or collaborative tools

+### Choose Webhooks when:
+- You’re integrating two backend systems (provider -> consumer)
+- The consumer can expose an endpoint and handle retries/idempotency

+### Choose Pub/Sub when:
+- Multiple components must react to the same event
+- You want to decouple producers from consumers
+- You want fan-out without N direct calls

+### Choose a Message Queue when:
+- You need background work processing with competing consumers
+- You want buffering to smooth traffic spikes
+- You want centralized retries/DLQ for tasks

+### Choose Event Streaming when:
+- You need replayable history (audit/analytics/reprocessing)
+- Multiple consumer groups need the same events independently
+- You care about high throughput and scalable fan-out over time

 ### Use Throttling when:
 - Protecting APIs from abuse